 The $M$-dimensional vector ${\bf z}$ has the $l$-th component ${\rm z}_l=z_{j_l}$, where all the odd-numbered indices are $j_{2k+1}=1$ and all the even-numbered are $j_{2k}=2$, apart from $j_0=j_{M_L+1}=j_{M+1}=0$.
 The overall order $M-3=2(n_L+n_R)$ in the non-adiabatic coupling results from $2n_L$ ($2n_R$) virtual transitions in the evolution of the ket during the third (first) waiting time.

+{ Decoherence affects the non-rephasing contribution in the same way as the rephasing one.
+Correspondingly, the above response function has to be multiplied by a factor $F_5(T_1,T_2,T_3)=F_2(T_1,T_2,T_3)$.}

-In order to test these analytical results, we compare the third-order response function obtained for the refocusing contribution with that derived by numerical diagonalization of the Hamiltonian.
+\paragraph{ Verification against numerical results.} In order to test these analytical results, we compare the third-order response function obtained for the rephasing contribution with that derived by numerical diagonalization of the Hamiltonian.
 As shown in Fig. \ref{fig:4}, the results of the perturbative approach (symbols) converge to the nonperturbative results (solid line) for increasing number of terms in the expansion.
-Terms of increasing order are clearly required for increasing values of $t_3$ and (not shown) of $t_1$.
-The value of $t_2$ is irrelevant in this perspective, because nonadiabatic transitions can take place during the second waiting time, when the system state evolves within the ground state manifold.
+Terms of increasing order are clearly required for increasing values of $T_3$ and (not shown) of $T_1$.
+The value of $T_2$ is irrelevant in this perspective, because non-adiabatic transitions can take place during the second waiting time, when the system state evolves within the ground state manifold.